JStanoeva/stardust-portfolio/README.md

 # stardust-portfolio
-My second portfolio website.
+My second portfolio website. </br>
-Uses HTML, Tailwind CSS, and JavaScript.
+Uses HTML and Tailwind CSS for the styling and JavaScript for the background stars. </br>
-All images are created in Sora.
+All images are created in Sora. </br>
-Made with Gemini's help.
+Made with Gemini's help. </br>

+<a href="https://jstanoeva.github.io/stardust-portfolio/">Stardust Portfolio</a>